 · Pinterest gets about 40 percent of people, and they spend just a little less than 200 minutes on the site each month.

 This particular study was done looking at people aged 18-34 in the United States, but other studies that look at the larger population have found similar results in terms of Facebook's dominance of the social media space.

 Here's a graph from Comscore's report that shows how minutes are divided among the different social media sites in countries around the world:

 The following data, which comes from the Forrester Data Digest shows that the people using Facebook tend to be heavy users.
 This means that there are lots of opportunities to interact with people on Facebook.

-- Instagram's penetration (the amount of people who access the app) is just 27 percent.
-Those uses access the app on average 11 times per month, and they average daily access is six times per day.
+· Instagram's penetration (the amount of people who access the app) is just 27 percent.
+Those users access the app on average 11 times per month, and the average daily access is six times per day.

 These numbers may not be as jarring, but they help to reinforce this idea: Facebook is still on top of the social media world, and it will take a near miracle for that to change.

 With so many social media options to choose from, it's easy to get distracted.
 It's true that Instagram offers you the chance to showcase great photos and look cool, and it's also true that Snapchat is rapidly becoming more popular, especially among young people.

 But don't let this distract you from the following truth: Facebook is still on top.